Christmas Sugar Cookies

 - My decorating skills are a bit limited, but I like to tint this Christmas cookie icing and spread it on with an offset spatula.
 A few sprinkles make them extra festive.

 - You can also make a batch of royal icing, and use that to pipe an outline along the edge of the cookie, and flood” the middle with more icing that is thin enough to easily spread across the surface.
-But I prefer the easier for these frosted Christmas cookies.
+But I prefer the easier method for these frosted Christmas cookies.

 - Before the frosting has a chance to dry (no matter what recipe you use), add your favorite sprinkles or colored sugars to decorate.